corbado/example-passkeys-java-spring-boot/README.md

-# Passkey integration example for Java Spring Boot
+# Passkey-First Authentication with Java Spring Boot and Corbado

 This is a sample implementation of a Java Spring Boot application that offers passkey authentication.
 For simple passkey-first authentication, the Corbado web component is used.

+Please see the [full blog post](https://www.corbado.com/blog/passkeys-java-spring-boot) to understand the detailed steps needed to integrate passkeys into Java Spring Boot apps.

 ## File structure